heiner/heiner.github.com/_posts/2020-09-08-more-linear-regression-capm.markdown

 | 6 January 1970  | |  0.62%  | 0.029%    |
 |              |&#8942;|      |

-For the risk-free rate, one could use the 1 month treasury bill rate;
+For the risk-free rate, one could use the treasury bill rate.
-some care needs to be taken to properly get annualized numbers.
 All these numbers can in principle be retrieved from the historical records (and in practice downloaded from [Kenneth French's homepage](https://mba.tuck.dartmouth.edu/pages/faculty/ken.french/data_library.html){:target="_blank"}).